 What score do I need to obtain?

 The TCF is scored out of 699.
 The final grade obtained corresponds to the average of the scores obtained in each part.
 These are also scored on 699

 You can’t really fail the TCF.
-This test is designed to assess the linguistic level of the candidate at the time of taking the exam.
+This test assesses the linguistic level of the candidate at the time of taking the exam.
 The number of points obtained then equals a certain level of skill.
-Depending on the goal, the number of points obtained at the TCF must be more or less significant.
+Depending on your goal, the number of points obtained at the TCF must be more or less significant.